Isaiah 65:17-25 (New International Version)

 says the LORD.

 When you consider what the future time will be like, you need only study references in the bible to how things will be.
-As much as we want to believe that we are in control of our own destiny, we really have no clue how things will really be in the future.
+As nuch as we here on earth want to believe that we are in control of our own destiny, we really have no clue how things will really be.

-Someday everything will be made new, and as the Bible says, the old things will be remembered no more.
+Someday everything will be made new, and as the bible says, the old things will be remembered no more.
 God will remake the earth to be the paradise he originally intended.
-Before the fall of man, God created a perfect world and populated it with every creature imaginable.
-He then placed mankind in the garden to tend it and dwell with God.
+Before the fall of man, God created a perfect world and populated with every creature imaaginable.
+He then place mankind in the garden to tend it and dwell with God.

 We will one day join our God in the new paradise, spending our time in worship and praise to the One who made it possible for us to be with Him once again and forevermore.